Düsseldorf Stadtbahn: Future expansion

-In late 2019 construction work for the new U81 started.
-The first section will connect the main station (Düsseldorf Hauptbahnhof) and the airport.
-Initially, this segment was expected to open in 2025; however, due to planning errors and construction delays, the launch has been postponed to the second quarter of 2026.
+In late 2019, construction work for the new U81 line started.
+The first section will connect Freiligrathplatz and the airport.
+Initially, this segment was expected to open in 2025; however, due to planning errors and construction delays, the launch was postponed to the second quarter of 2026.
+The extension officially opened on 4 September 2026, with lines U80 and U81 introduced.

 Rolling stock

-There are a total of 135 trainsets for the Düsseldorf Stadtbahn, of which 103 are six-axle articulated LRV (Light Rail Vehicle) of the type Düwag B80D (Type B, 80km/h Vmax, "Drehstrohm" [eddie current motor]), which operate on the lines U70 and U75-U79, and 32 are eight-axle articulated tramsets (GT8SU), which are mostly found on the lines U75 and U78.
+There are a total of 135 trainsets for the Düsseldorf Stadtbahn, of which 103 are six-axle articulated LRV (Light Rail Vehicle) of the type Düwag B80D (Type B, 80km/h Vmax, "Drehstrom" [eddie current motor]), which operate on the lines U70 and U75-U79, and 32 are eight-axle articulated tramsets (GT8SU), which are mostly found on the lines U75 and U78.
 Both the B80D and the GT8SU have a floor height at around 90 cm above the tracks.

 The B80D sets were delivered in two batches: the first in 1981 consisted of 12 LRV with vehicle bodies made of Steel, and the second batch was delivered between 1985 and 1993, with the remaining 92 LRV, manufactured with aluminium body shells.
 The two batches can be distinguished by the sets' car numbers, as well as details of the body shell: for the first batch the numbers are prefixed by "40" and for the second one either a "41" or "42".
 The steel body shells stand apart from their later counterparts by the inclusion of a rounded transition from the side of the car to the roof, whereas the aluminium body shells have an angular, sharply beveled topography.
 The earlier sets also used to have a singular door near the driver's cab on both the left and right sides relative to the driver's seat, which on the left side was eventually taken out and replaced with a simple window, which can today still be guessed at from its current appearance of the drivers' cab (2023).
 The later aluminium body shells omitted the left hand door, in favour of a larger driver's cab.
 The steel body shells were also given a more glossy exterior paint job, while a more matt paint job was used on the aluminium body shells.

 After an accident in 2001, one of the sets (numbered 4001) was deemed to be damaged beyond repair and scrapped.

 The GT8SU sets were originally purchased by the Rheinbahn from Düwag/Kiepe in 1973 as street-level-entry GT8S sets for the Tram network and later modified for use on the Stadtbahn in 1981 with folding steps, now designated GT8SU for "U-Bahn".

 Furthermore, the lines U71-U73 and U83 are operated by eight-axle trainsets of type NF8U, which have a floor height of 30 cm above the tracks.
 Starting from 2022, a total of 59 HF6 LRV manufactured by Alstom subsidiary Bombardier Transportation are being delivered to replace the older GT8SU and B80D units.